 America has always welcomed immigrants to our shores.
 When we were truly a “melting pot” our culture and prosperity was strengthened because of immigration.
 Today things are much different.
 We are a nation of laws but our immigration laws are not being enforced.
 Further, immigrants are not assimilating into our culture as they once did.
 This results in devastating consequences culturally and economically.
 The vast majority of immigrants today come here illegally, with many committing additional crimes after they arrive.
 Administration policies actually encourage people to come here illegally, and the flood of children and thousands of others, including entire villages, that overwhelm our Border Patrol are causing a crisis that cannot be understated.
 These are the things that we must do immediately:

 - First and foremost, the responsibility for immigration law rests solely with the federal government; it is NOT within the purview of State governments to inject their influence or will into the matter.
 This is especially true of the recent phenomenon of “sanctuary cities” and “sanctuary States”.
-If enough people/States are opposed to certain federal laws concerning immigration, they have relief available via Article V of the Constitution.
+If enough people/States are opposed to certain federal laws concerning immigration, they have relief available via their elected officals and Article V of the Constitution.

 - Build the wall; station National Guard and regular military troops on our southern border; deploy drones immediately to close off the flood.
 We should defend our own borders before we defend the borders of foreign countries as we are now doing.